News

 Focus on Generative and Agentic AI

-The new center will focus on developing generative AI and agentic AI solutions.
-These solutions will have applications for smartphones, personal computers, extended reality (XR), automotive technology, and the Internet of Things (IoT).
+The new center is dedicated to developing cutting-edge generative AI and agentic AI solutions.
+These technologies are expected to drive innovations in smartphones, personal computers, extended reality (XR), automotive systems, and the Internet of Things (IoT).
+By leveraging Vietnam's skilled workforce, Qualcomm aims to push the boundaries of AI capabilities in these sectors.

 Enhancing Vietnam-US Tech Cooperation